isomerpages/ura-lkywcp/_network/1-events.md

 #### **Resilience & Regeneration Strategies for Urban Innovation - 9 Oct 2024**

-This panel discussion focuses on urban revitalisation and addresses various aspects of resilience such as climate change adaptation, risks from extreme weather events, demographic shifts, economic rejuvenation, and citizen participation.
-It will provide a comprehensive view of the challenges and opportunities cities are facing today.
+The City Network for the Lee Kuan Yew World City Prize (LKYWCP Network) convened in Bilbao for the Bay Awards Summit on 9 and 10 October 2024.

-Panelists include representatives from LKYWCP Network founding member cities of Bilbao, Medellín, New York City, Seoul, and Vienna.
-The panel is moderated by CLC’s Executive Fellow, Mr Michael Koh.
+Representatives from the Network's founding member cities - Eider Inunciaga (Bilbao), Simon Arnago (Medellín), Zoe Baldwin (New York City), Kim In-Hee (Seoul), and Johannes Lutter (Vienna) - presented an expert panel for a session titled "Resilience & Regeneration Strategies for Urban Innovation".
+The session was moderated by Michael Koh, Executive Fellow, Centre for Liveable Cities.

 ||
 | An event at The Bay Awards, Bilbao, 2024, supported by LKYWCP Network. <br> More info about the event [here](https://thebayawards.com/wrldcty-summit-gala-2024#agenda). |